 Partnering with Data2X

-Data2X has partnered with the Global Banking Alliance for Women, the Inter-American Development Bank, the International Finance Corporation, the International Monetary Fund, the World Bank Group, and the Alliance for Financial Inclusion to encourage the widespread production and use of supply- and demand-side sex-disaggregated data on women’s access to and use of financial services.
+Data2X has partnered with the Global Banking Alliance for Women, the Inter-American Development Bank, the International Finance Corporation, the Inter-American Investment Corporation, the International Monetary Fund, the World Bank Group, and the Alliance for Financial Inclusion to encourage the widespread production and use of supply- and demand-side sex-disaggregated data on women’s access to and use of financial services.

 The partnership project is currently developing a Global Gender Data Strategy – a multi-level and multi-stakeholder approach to incentivize widespread collection and reporting of sex-disaggregated financial inclusion data by banks – as well as engaging financial regulators and policymakers in global advocacy and awareness-building.

 Demirguc-Kunt, Asli, Leora Klapper, Dorothe Singer, and Peter Van Oudheusden.
 2015.
 “The Global Findex Database 2014: Measuring Financial Inclusion around the World.”
 Policy Research Working Paper 7255, World Bank, Washington, DC.